 This particular hub plugs directly into your home’s smart network and communicates with your smart devices internally.
 It doesn’t rely on cloud automation like the IFTTT.
 The company supports nearly all types of protocols including IFTTT, Zigbee, Z-Wave, Lutron’s Clear Connect, Wi-Fi, and Bluetooth LE.
 Additionally, Sonos, Alexa, Nest, Google Assistant, Honeywell, and Philips Hue are all compatible.

 With the Wink Hub 2, you don’t have to necessarily plug it into the Ethernet.
 You can connect to your home network via Wi-Fi.
 It, however, doesn’t come with a battery backup like the Samsung SmartThings Hub, so you will need to have it plugged in and powered for it to work.
-Wink has automation called “Robots” which allow you to team up a compatible tech to form themes and routines.
+Wink has automation called “Robots” which allows you to team up a compatible tech to form themes and routines.
 See Amazon For Pricing.

 4. Vivint Smart Home